Tintic, Kennecott

 September 7, 1956

-Kennecott and Chief Consolidated Mining company signed an agreement for a five-year option for Kennecott to acquire control through stock purchase of the Chief Consolidated Mining company.
+Kennecott and Chief Consolidated Mining company signed a separate agreement for a five-year option for Kennecott to acquire control through stock purchase of the Chief Consolidated Mining company.
 Kennecott paid $250,000 cash for the five-year option, at the end of which Kennecott could either recover the cash, or buy full controlling interest in the Chief Consolidated Mining company.
 In the interim, Kennecott could buy any or all of the unissued common and preferred stock in the Chief company.
 At the same time, Kennecott agreed to spend at least $100,000 to sink a 1,000-foot, three-compartment shaft to explore for minerals on the Chief Consolidated properties.
 (Salt Lake Tribune, September 7, 1956)

 1967